YDS: The Clare Spark Blog

 Edgar Allan Poe

 [I am adding this query to what was a popular blog: If Obama is actually suffering from a narcissistic disorder, what might be the effect of close advisors stepping down?
 What would be the effect of substantial Republican gains on November 2?
-It worries me.]
+For a follow-up blog that quotes this one see https://clarespark.com/2012/04/06/diagnosing-potus/.]

 This blog will try to place these diagnoses in an historical context, and comment too on the uncertainties that historians face when describing the personalities of great men and women.